Blog

 Understanding The Broader Market

-By taking a deeper look at the market you’re trying to reach, it becomes easier to judge whether or not the audience your law firm is attracting is actually made up of the people you want.
+By taking a deeper look at the market you’re trying to reach, it becomes easier to judge whether or not the audience your law firm is attracting is made up of the people you want.

 Identify Your Ideal Target Audience

 Knowing the market size will help you determine what you’ll need to do to reach your audience.
-When determining the market size it’s also important to consider if you want to take a small piece of a larger, more generalized market or go after a bigger piece of a smaller, niche market.
+When determining the market size, it’s also important to consider whether you want to take a small piece of a larger, more generalized market or go after a bigger piece of a smaller, niche market.
 For example, a firm may be interested in any clients involved in the medical field, or they may only wish to deal specifically with doctors in private practice in a certain area.

 Choose Which Characteristics To Compare